Baked Eggplant Parmesan Recipe – no mess, no fuss eggplant Parmesan with crispy breaded eggplant baked in the oven, not fried.

 - 1/2 cup grated Parmesan cheese

-- Start by preparing the eggplant: wash the eggplant and trim off the green end.
+Wash eggplants and trim off the green end.
 You can peel the skin if you like.
-Next, slice eggplant into 1/2" disks.
-Place all disks in colander or cooling rack set over baking sheet, sprinkle with salt and let sit for at least 30 minutes
+Slice eggplant into 1/2" disks.
+Place in colander, sprinkle with salt and let sit for at least 20 minutes.

-- Next, melt butter in a bowl.
+Melt butter in a small bowl.
 Mix breadcrumbs, spices and Parmesan cheese in another bowl.

-- Dip each eggplant disk into butter first, then breading mixture.
-Place on aluminum foil or parchment paper lined baking sheet.
+Dip eggplant into butter, then breading mixture.
+Place on baking sheet.

-- Bake in 400 degrees F oven for 15 minutes, then flip each disk and baked for 7 more minutes.
-The eggplant should be golden brown and the breading crispy.
+Bake for 15 minutes, then flip onto the other side and baked for 7 more minutes.

-- Butter 2-quart casserole dish (see note).
-Spread more than half of crushed tomatoes on the bottom of the dish.
-Season with Italian seasoning, garlic powder, salt and pepper.
+Spread half of crushed tomatoes on the bottom of the casserole dish.
+Sprinkle with Italian seasoning, garlic powder, salt and pepper.
 Layer baked eggplant over the sauce.
-Top with the remaining amount of crushed tomatoes.
+It's okay if the slices overlap each other a little bit.
+Pour remaining amount of crushed tomatoes on top.
 Layer remaining eggplant slices.
-Top with both kinds of cheese.
+Top with mozzarella and Parmesan cheese.

-- Bake for 15 minutes, until it bubbles on the edges and cheese is melted.
-Remove from oven, garnish chopped
+Bake for 15 minutes or until you see bubbles on the edges and cheese is melted.
+Serve cooled and garnished with chopped parsley.

 You can use 13"x9" casserole dish and arrange eggplant in a single layer.
 You can use your favorite pasta sauce in place of crushed tomatoes.
 If you do, skip the seasoning.